stefan-georgiev97/CC-Synced-Helper/README.md

 ## Setup instructions

-    1. Download the repo in a ZOP
+    1. Download the repo in a ZIP
     2. Extract the ZIP
     3. Load extension in Chrome: